Skip to content

 Major Version

-A major version update indicates breaking changes in an API.
-The major version of an API is part of the URL path of Industrial IoT Gateway for calling a service API.
-Refer to Gateway Concepts for more information.
+A major version update indicates that breaking changes are made to an API.
+This indicates to users that there will be significant changes to the API that are required to upgrade to the new version.
+The major version of an API is part of the URL path of the Industrial IoT Gateway for calling a service API.
+For more information, refer to the Gateway Concepts.

-A change is considered as breaking, if the behavior of an existing documented API feature is changed in a way such that clients using that feature might not work anymore.
-To be able to work with the updated version, the clients need to be modified.
-Breaking changes are, e.g.:
+A change is considered breaking if the behavior of an existing documented API feature is changed in such a way that clients using that feature may no longer function correctly.
+To work with the updated version, clients need to be modified.
+Examples of breaking changes include:

 • HTTP methods associated with endpoints

-• Changing the way how existing features need to be used, e.g., by introducing new preconditions to be fulfilled
+• Changing the way existing features need to be used, such as introducing new preconditions

 • Changing an already present workflow